aytidasaputra/aytidasaputra/README.md

 </a>
 </div>

-🔭 I’m currently working on BRI Life as a Frontend Developer 🏛️ Informatics Engineering Graduated , from University of Indraprasta PGRI, Jakarta
+<p>🔭 I’m currently working on BRI Life as a Frontend Developer</p>
+<p>🏛️ Informatics Engineering Graduated , from University of Indraprasta PGRI, Jakarta</p>

 <p></p>
 <p align="justify">